 Personal Mobility | Wheelchairs, strollers | Essential for everyday mobility and access |

-From the table above, it’s clear that wheels play a critical role in both our personal and professional lives.
-From making chores more manageable to enhancing our work environments, these small but mighty tools are indispensable.
-They help us in ways we often take for granted, proving that the impact of wheels extends far beyond transportation.
+From the table above, it is clear that wheels play a critical role in both personal and professional lives.
+They make chores more manageable and improve work environments.
+These small but mighty tools help in many ways.
+Their impact goes far beyond transportation.

 Counting all the wheels in the world isn’t easy, but it’s clear there are a lot.
 From cars and bikes to toys and tools, wheels help us every day.
 We’ve seen that billions of them roll around our planet.